aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 - Device hostnames
 - Which devices are acting in each role, such as spine or leaf.

 All are details that must be decided upon in any fabric design.

-In a standard spine-leaf topology, Ansible AVD takes care of all the work generating the full EOS configurations past this high level description of names and numbering for the network.
+In a standard leaf-spine topology, Ansible AVD takes care of all the work generating the full EOS configurations past this high level description of names and numbering for the network.

 ## When to use Ansible AVD and when not to

 It’s important to mention when to, and perhaps more importantly, when not to use Ansible AVD.

 Automating provisioning of a network infrastructure makes most sense when the network is designed and built using clearly defined,